BabsLabs/rails_engine/README.md

 #### To Install:
 To get this API running on your machine perform the following steps from your terminal:

-Step 1 - Clone the Repository and change into directory)
+Step 1 - Clone the Repository and change into a directory of your choice)
 ```
 git clone git@github.com:BabsLabs/rails_engine.git
 cd rails_engine